 In the ensuing years since Youth’s Benefit was designated for replacement, the conditions that necessitated replacement have continued to mount.
 We are a 3 building school that will also need to continue to use its portables.
 The primary building was built in 1952 and the secondary building in 1965, which makes it along with Wm.
 Paca the two oldest multi building schools in Harford County.

 There are many aging building problems and multiple infrastructure issues that include electrical, roofing, and plumbing.
 We cannot meet the targets for the Maryland Educational Technology Plan because the infrastructure is insufficient to support electrical upgrades.
 The existence of lead in the plumbing requires that the drinking water sources be closed and potable water be brought in.
 The roof in both the primary building and the kindergarten building leak significantly and it is not unusual for children to be sitting on the floor of their classrooms surrounded by buckets to catch the leaking water.
+We were advised to get a new roof replacement dublin from a proper roofing company.
 These conditions continue to worsen.
 In addition, the open floor plan of the secondary building makes it difficult for students to concentrate in their classrooms.
 The open floor plan concept is an antiquated and long abandoned approach to education.
 There is significant lack of space and storage.
 I could continue to list all of the reasons that the school needs to be replaced, but the Board of Education designated Youth’s Benefit for replacement and apparently felt it was warranted as far back as 2007.

 In March and again in May of this year, the Youth’s Benefit PTA Executive Board wrote letters to the Board of Education inquiring as to why Youth’s Benefit was removed from the list of priority for replacement.
 We have yet to receive a response.
 We continue to lack any insight as to why Youth’s Benefit was dropped below John Archer and Homestead Wakefield for priority.